-Bună Ziua and welcome to Romania.
-We will arrive into Bucharest, the capital of Romania, in time for a meet and greet dinner and drinks in the evening so we can get to know each other and also discuss the next ten days.
-Depending on your arrival time into Bucharest there may be an opportunity for you to explore the city during the afternoon and see the famous sites such as Ceausescu Palace, the Arc de Triumph or whatever takes your fancy.
+Bună Ziua and welcome to Romania We will arrive into Bucharest, the capital of Romania, in time for an evening meal and drinks.
+During this ‘meet and greet’ dinner we can get to know each other and discuss the next ten days.
+Depending on your arrival time into Bucharest there may be an opportunity for you to explore the city during the afternoon and see the famous sites such as the Ceausescu Palace or the Arc de Triumph.

 Day 2 - Sibiu County

-Sibiu is a beautiful county.
-Set in the foothills of Carpathians it is home to some really wonderful villages where local handicrafts men still practise century old skills such as leather work and fleecing.
+Set in the foothills of Carpathians, Sibiu is home to some wonderful villages where local handicraftsmen still practise traditional skills such as leather work and fleecing.
 It will be your first experience of rural Romania on this trip and is a wonderful introduction to life in the Romanian countryside.
 The drive from Bucharest is around 3.5hrs so this will leave us plenty of time to explore the region.

 Day 3 - Sibiu County

 Sibiu county is the perfect location to get a taste of rural Romanian life.
-Over these days we’ll be walking around in the villages between houses and looking for photogenic opportunities in and outside houses.
-If we are lucky we may also get to spend some time with traditional shepherds in the hills surrounding Sibiu.
+During this time we’ll be looking for photogenic opportunities within the villages themselves and in the homes we visit.
+If we’re lucky, we may also get to spend some time with traditional shepherds in the hills surrounding Sibiu.